-The quantitative allowance for credit losses on collectively evaluated loans to financial advisors is estimated using a credit risk model that incorporates average annual loan-level loss rates and estimated prepayments based on historical data.
-The qualitative component of our estimate considers internal and external factors that are not incorporated into the quantitative estimate, including the reasonable and supportable forecast period.
-After testing the reasonableness of a variety of economic forecast scenarios, we select a single forecast scenario.
-Our forecast incorporates assumptions related to macroeconomic indicators including, but not limited to, U.S. gross domestic product, equity market indices and unemployment rates.
+The allowance for credit losses on loans to financial advisors is estimated using credit risk models that incorporate average annual loan-level loss rates and estimated prepayments based on historical data.
+The qualitative component of our estimate considers internal and external factors that are not incorporated into the quantitative estimate such as the reasonable and supportable forecast period.

-When a loan does not share similar risk characteristics (e.g. historical or expected credit loss patterns) with other loans, the loan is evaluated for credit losses on an individual basis.
 In estimating an allowance for credit losses on our individually-evaluated loans to financial advisors, we generally take into account the affiliation status of the financial advisor (i.e., whether the advisor is actively affiliated with us or has terminated affiliation with us), the borrower's ability to restructure the loan, sources of repayment, and other factors affecting the borrower's ability to repay the debt.